-This process is free, and a person does not need a lawyer to make a complaint.
+This process is free, and you don’t need a lawyer to make a complaint.

-The Commission is not a court and cannot decide if discrimination or another breach of the Act has happened.
+The Commission is not a court, and we cannot decide if discrimination or a human rights breach has happened.

-If you are involved in a complaint, the Commission recommends that you keep the complaint confidential and only tell your legal and professional advisers.
+If you are involved in a complaint, we recommend that you keep the complaint confidential and only tell your legal and professional advisers.
 This may make it easier to resolve the complaint at conference.

 The complainant can withdraw their complaint at any time.

 You do not need a lawyer to make or respond to a complaint or participate in a conciliation conference.
 If you want a lawyer, you will need to organise this yourself.

 Lawyers, advocates and other representatives can only take part in a conciliation conference with the permission of the conciliator.

 If you need legal or other advice about your case, we can suggest where to go for help, but we cannot give you legal advice.

 Prior complaint to the person or organisation you are complaining about